PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/02 - Executing Python.md

 Let's start with the interpreter, as that allows us to run code one line at a time.
 This way we can see what happens every step of the way

 Open a terminal and type `python`, you should see a welcome message, and be left with `>>>`.
 This is Python's interactive shell.
 So long as we type in valid Python code, it will execute every line of code we give it.
 Try using it as a calculator, as seen in the example below, and see what you get.
+To exit the python interpreter at any point, type `exit()` or `quit()`

 ```
 >>> 5 + 3